Dublin

 Article 16 of the Dublin Regulation has to be used if such a constellation is the case, if an actual dependency is given, Article 16 counts as further criteria to determine the member state responsible.[8]

-According to the jurisprudence of the Federal Administrative Court, the sovereignty clause in Article 17 of the Dublin Regulation is not self-executing, which means that that applicants can only rely on the clause in connection with another provision of national law.[8]
+According to the jurisprudence of the Federal Administrative Court, the sovereignty clause in Article 17 of the Dublin Regulation is not self-executing, which means that that applicants can only rely on the clause in connection with another provision of national law.[9]
 The clause must be applied though if the transfer to the responsible Dublin State would violate one of Switzerland’s international obligations, Article 29a(3) AO1 provides the possibility to apply the sovereignty clause on humanitarian grounds.
 There are no general criteria publicly available in Switzerland on when the humanitarian clause or the sovereignty clause are implemented.
-According to the Federal Administrative Court, the criteria must be transparent, objective and comprehensible.[9]
+According to the Federal Administrative Court, the criteria must be transparent, objective and comprehensible.[10]
 The SEM is very reluctant to show in a transparent manner which criteria are decisive for the application of the sovereignty clause.
 The Federal Administrative Court’s competence to examine the SEM’s decision regarding humanitarian reasons is very limited, which leads to less jurisprudence and transparency on the issue.
-However, the Court has sent some cases back to the SEM, notably because it had failed to consider whether or not to apply a discretionary clause (see section on Dublin: Appeal).[10]
+However, the Court has sent some cases back to the SEM, notably because it had failed to consider whether or not to apply a discretionary clause.[11]

-According to Swiss case law,[11] the interpretation of humanitarian reasons should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.[12]
+According to Swiss case law,[12] the interpretation of humanitarian reasons should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.[13]
 Therefore, a sharp distinction cannot be made between the grounds mostly accepted by Swiss authorities to use the sovereignty clause and grounds mostly accepted to use the humanitarian clause.
 In most cases in which Switzerland decides to examine an application even if another state is responsible, the cases concern EU Member States with problematic conditions.
-Another category are particularly vulnerable persons, for example families (especially single mothers with children) or persons with severe medical problems that run a high risk of not receiving the essential care because of the deficiencies of the reception conditions or of the asylum system in the responsible Member State.[13]
+Another category are particularly vulnerable persons, for example families (especially single mothers with children) or persons with severe medical problems that run a high risk of not receiving the essential care because of the deficiencies of the reception conditions or of the asylum system in the responsible Member State.[14]
 However, the threshold for the application of the humanitarian clause is high.
-A high risk of detention in case of a transfer back to the responsible state has also been stated as a reason (for further information see section on Dublin: Appeal).[14]
-In the case of an Eritrean asylum seeker who had a child with an Eritrean national residing in Switzerland who was granted temporary admission (“F refugee permit”) the SEM simply asked the Italian authorities for guarantees regarding the availability of care for the mother and her baby.
-In the Court’s view, the SEM was wrong not to consider the father-child relationship at all and not to consider the proportionality between the removal order and the child’s best interests sufficiently.
-The case was referred back to the SEM to rule on the application of the sovereignty clause in relation to Article 8 ECHR.[15]
+A high risk of detention in case of a transfer back to the responsible state has also been stated as a reason.[15]

-In a leading case judgment, the Federal Administrative Court confirmed that asylum seekers in Dublin procedures can invoke Article 8 ECHR if they have family members with a temporary admission in Switzerland.
-The temporary admission status will then be taken into account as one of the factors when deciding on the balance of interests in the sense of Article 8(2) ECHR.[16]
+In a leading judgment, the Federal Administrative Court confirmed that asylum seekers in Dublin procedures can invoke Article 8 ECHR if they have family members with a temporary admission in Switzerland.
+The temporary admission status will then be taken into account as one of the factors when deciding on the balance of interests in the sense of Article 8(2) ECHR.[17]
 This is a new development for Dublin, as Swiss practice in other areas generally considers a “stable residence status” in Switzerland as a prerequisite for invoking Article 8 ECHR and thus for examining Article 8 (2) ECHR, and a temporary admission usually not being considered stable enough (except in special individual circumstances).

-In 2022, the SEM applied the sovereignty clause in 484 cases, compared to 672 cases in 2021, 546 cases in 2020 and 859 cases in 2019.
-In 2022, 332 cases concerned applications for which Greece would have been competent according to the Regulation, 31 Italy, 19 Poland, 16 Hungary and 14 Croatia.[17]
+In 2023, the SEM applied the sovereignty clause in 373 cases, compared to 484 cases in 2022, 672 cases in 2021, 546 cases in 2020 and 859 cases in 2019.
+In 2023, 152 cases concerned applications for which Greece would have been competent according to the Regulation, 101 Croatia, 50 Italy, 12 Hungary and 8 Bulgaria.[18]

 These figures show that, like the family criteria, the humanitarian clause and the sovereignty clause are only rarely applied by Switzerland.[19]